shaikhfurquan/jobHunt_portal/README.md

 ---

-# User APIs
+## User APIs

-This section provides details about the User APIs for the Advanced Social Media application.
+This section provides details about the User APIs for the Job Hunt Portal application.
 Below are the available endpoints for user management.

 ### 1. Register User
 - **Endpoint:** `POST /api/v1/user/register`